sahajre/goFAQ/README.md

 # goFAQ
-The go programming language frequently asked questions.
+The go programming language introduction in the form of questions and answers.

 ## Why you have created this Go FAQ?